All ingredients are individually packaged, but our central facility

 While broccoli roasts, cook chicken.

-Add half the flour and stir vigorously until a thick paste forms and turns light brown.
+Add half the flour (the rest is yours to do with as you please) and stir vigorously until a thick, light brown paste forms.

 Add ½ cup water and remaining chicken base and stir to combine.
 Bring to a simmer.
 Once simmering, cook until sauce thickens, 1-2 minutes.